JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_guide.md

 * For **no substitution** of the `<idea-version>` element's `since-build` and `until-build` attributes, one of the following must appear in the <path>build.gradle</path> file:
   * Either set `intellij.updateSinceUntilBuild = false`, which will disable substituting both `since-build` and `until-build` attributes,

-A best practice to avoid confusion is to replace the elements in <path>plugin.xml</path> that will be patched by the Gradle plugin with a comment.
+The best practice to avoid confusion is to replace the elements in <path>plugin.xml</path> that will be patched by the Gradle plugin with a comment.
-That way the values for these parameters do not appear in two places in the source code.
+That way, the values for these parameters do not appear in two places in the source code.
 The Gradle plugin will add the necessary elements as part of the patching process.
 For those `patchPluginXml` attributes that contain descriptions such as `changeNotes` and `pluginDescription`, a `CDATA` block is not necessary when using HTML elements.